ctornau/latex/README.md

 ## Build Latex-PDF with Azure DevOps

-The build can also be run on Azure DevOps
+The build can also be run on Azure DevOps.
+Azure DevOps is available at https://dev.azure.com/ .

 ## Run it locally